What Does it Mean to Study Systems Engineering?

 Systems engineers must wear many hats, serving in turn as the leader, the listener, the negotiator, and the diplomat.
 Careers in this field require a great deal of patience and resourcefulness, as well as good old-fashioned common sense.
 A desire for success without compromising ethics and ideals, as well as a keen understanding of teamwork, are necessary for a career in systems engineering.

 Not to overlook the technical side of things, systems engineers must be mechanically and technically competent.
-Their math and science skills must be top-notch.
-They must manage their time in the most effective way possible, making sure that every aspect of a project is given careful consideration.
+Math and science skills are both important.
+They must also manage their time in the most effective way possible, making sure that every aspect of a project is given careful consideration.

 Lastly, systems engineers must possess the desire and ability to continue learning throughout their careers.
 As technology changes, you must keep up.
 Survival and advancement in the engineering world requires adapting to change, learning from mistakes, and embracing new and different ideas.